logichousepcb/Wiegand_ESP8266_MQTT_WebUI/README.md

 9 9 9 9 0 ENT - Will turn off the Web user interface

+9 9 9 9 7 ENT % * * * * ENT  - This will add/change user % (1-10 where 0 is for user 10) code to  * * * * whatever you entered - # # # # is the admin code.
+Will blink 8 times waiting for user number then turn solid.
+Once it is solid scan in the tag to complete add process

 ESC - will clear the code buffer

 ENT - sends code after pressing keys (the max number of digits in a code is 11)